 5. Not Investing in Proper Equipment

 Some cattle operations still operate with homemade squeeze chutes.
 Others bought a squeeze chute years ago, but it’s the wrong size for the cattle being worked, or setup for the operation.
 Occasionally equipment breaks, and is fixed with supplies on hand, such as baling twine.
 We understand that economic viability in the cattle industry is challenging.
-Cattle equipment has been our business for 30 years, and we know the vast amount of inputs required before your cattle operation creates revenue.
+Cattle equipment has been our business for over 30 years, and we know the vast amount of inputs required before your cattle operation creates revenue.
 You can’t ignore the costs associated with not using the correct equipment, or fixing equipment appropriately when it breaks or needs to be replaced.

 The Solution: Investing in the correct squeeze chute for your operation, and keeping your equipment in good working order is an investment that quickly pays for itself through decreased injuries.
 Depending on the type of injury, preventing a hospital bill or cattle loss could cover the price of the appropriate squeeze chute.
 Evaluate your squeeze chute, the needs that it fills for your operation, and how safe it is.
 Consult your veterinarian for an impartial opinion on your equipment.
 Carefully consider whether it’s time to upgrade or invest in your squeeze chute.